 - 2 cloves garlic minced

-- 3 tablespoons finely chopped pine nuts or walnuts
+- 3 tbsp finely chopped pine nuts or walnuts

-- 2 tablespoon finely chopped pine nuts or walnuts for garnish
+- 2 tbsp finely chopped pine nuts or walnuts for garnish

 For the glaze: